 \subsection{Differential conductance}

 The differential conductance for the $d+ip$- and $d+is$-wave junctions are shown in Figs.~\ref{fig:Conduc}(a) and \ref{fig:Conduc}(b), respectively, where the magnified figures are shown in Figs.~\ref{fig:Conduc}(c) and \ref{fig:Conduc}(d) and the pair potentials are determined self-consistently (see Appendix for details).
-Figure~\ref{fig:Conduc} shows that the ZBCP is robust against the $p$-\,wave subdominant component but fragile against $s$-wave one.
+Throughout this paper, the temperature and cutoff-energy are set to $T=0.05T_d$ and $\omega_c = 2 \pi T_d$.
+Figure~\ref{fig:Conduc} shows that the ZBCP is robust against the $p$-\,wave subdominant component but fragile against the $s$-wave component.
 In the $d+ip$ case, the ZBCP survives even when $T_p/T_d = 0.25$.
-With increasing $T_p/T_d$, the ZBCP becomes broader where the peak width is roughly characterised by $T_p$.
-When $T_p/T_d = 0.25$, there seems to be two peaks overlapping at $eV=0$: sharper one and broader one.
+With increasing $T_p/T_d$, the ZBCP becomes broader where the peak width is roughly characterized by $T_p$.
+When $T_p/T_d = 0.25$, Two peaks seem to overlap at $eV=0$: sharper one and broader one.
 In the $d+is$ case, the ZBCP is fragile against the subdominant pair potential as shown in Fig.~\ref{fig:Conduc}(b).
-In the presence of the $s$-wave pair potential, the ZBCP is split into two peaks where distance between two peaks are characterised by $T_s$.
+In the presence of the $s$-wave pair potential, the ZBCP is split into two peaks, where distance between two peaks are characterised by $T_s$.
 This result is consistent with Ref.\onlinecite{matsumoto951,matsumoto952}.

-We explain the origin of the sharp and narrow peaks for the $d+ip$\,-wave junction by analysing the injected-spin dependence of $\gns$.
-The conductance for the up-spin and down-spin injection are shown in Fig.~\ref{fig:Conduc_spin}(a) and \ref{fig:Conduc_spin}(b), respectively, where the parameters are set to the same values used in Fig.~\ref{fig:Conduc}.
-The center of the zero-energy peak for the up-spin (down-spin) injection shifts from $E=0$ to the finite positive (negative) energy where the peak becomes broader simultaneously.
+We explain the origin of the sharp and narrow peaks for the $d+ip$\,-wave junction by analyzing the injected-spin dependence of $\gns$.
+The conductance for the up-spin and down-spin injections are shown in Fig.~\ref{fig:Conduc_spin}(a) and \ref{fig:Conduc_spin}(b), respectively, where the parameters are set to the same values used in Fig.~\ref{fig:Conduc}.
+The center of the zero-energy peak for the up-spin (down-spin) injection shifts from $E=0$ to a finite positive (negative) energy, where the peak becomes broader simultaneously.
 Although the peak center moves from the zero bias, the zero-energy conductance $(\gns/\gnn)|_{E=0}$ always has an amplitude larger than the unity independent of the injected spin.
 Therefore, the ZBCP of the total conductance [Fig.~\ref{fig:Conduc}(a)] does not disappear but becomes thicker by the subdominant $p$-wave order parameter.
 The spin-resolved conductance for the $d+is$-wave junction (not shown) does not depend on the injected spin because both of the $d$- and $s$-wave pairs are spin singlet.